How to Engage Your Core Correctly – Introduction

 While many exercise instructions tell you to brace, very few actually explain how to do it.

-Bracing should be something you do without thinking about it.
+Bracing should be second nature, something you do without thinking about it.

 But, long periods of sitting and lack of practice may mean you’ve lost this skill.

-Also, when lifting very heavy weights, it may be necessary to engage your abs more forcefully to generate maximal IAP.
+Also, when lifting very heavy weights, it may be necessary to engage your ab muscles more forcefully to generate maximal IAP.

 Follow these four steps to learn how to engage your abs and brace: